 - Cabriole leg: This classic double curved wooden leg is used mostly for chairs and tables.
 The top curve is convex and bows out, while the second lower curve bows and tapers inward to a rounded wooden pad.

-- Chifferobe [shif-rohb]: Similar to an armoire used for hanging clothes, a chifferobe typically contains drawers as well as a spot for hanging items.
+- Chifferobe [shif-rohb]: Similar to an armoire used for hanging clothes, a chifferobe typically contains drawers and a spot for hanging items.

-- Étagère: This furniture piece can be found as a wall unit or one that sets on the floor.
+- Étagère: This furniture piece can be found as a wall unit or one that sits on the floor.
 It features several open shelves used for displaying objects or collections.

 - Girandoles [jirəndōl]: Girandoles are a pair of ornamental candleholders or sconces that are permanently attached to either side of a decorative mirror.